-With the idea in hand you then go ahead with the outline, the draft, the simultaneous research.
+With the idea in hand, you then go ahead with the outline, the draft, the simultaneous research.
 You write, edit, rewrite and then finally post that article on your Blog.

-And after this thorough process of raking your brain for the best of ideas and generating a properly meaty article for you blog, you see that there is no result.
+And after this thorough process of raking your brain for the best of ideas and generating a properly meaty article for your blog, you see that there is no result.
 Maybe no one read that post, nor did anyone comment nor did anyone attempt to share it.

 How does that feel like?